NSW Climate Change Policy Framework

 - protecting ecosystems and natural resources

-The NSW Adaptation Research Hub researches the best adaptation responses for NSW under the themes of coasts, biodiversity and communities.
+The NSW Adaptation Research Hub researches the best adaptation responses for NSW under the themes of coasts, biodiversity, communities and health.